 A wide aperture is not bad and it enables you to use a shutter speed faster that is used for capturing fast-moving objects or while holding the camera.
 The disadvantage of having a wide aperture is its cost.
 Those lens that has a wide aperture are usually expensive than another lens.
 The best example can be a telephoto lens, the price will go double with an extra stop of aperture.

 Image Stabilization is a way to minimize or reduce blurriness in the photos.
 When you take photos will lower shutter speed, movement of the camera can result in producing blurry images.
 Image stabilization is an important camera lens function to minimize this by making your shots acute.
-This will also enable you to record with slow speed in the absence of a tripod.
+This will also enable you to record with the slow speed in the absence of a tripod.
 We have also digital image stabilization that has an edge over the optical image stabilization but its expensive.

 Some lenses have more unique and advanced focusing options to accommodate particular needs.
 We have silent autofocus, which is useful for candid macro photography.
 The sound of the lens is higher enough to alert the subject and likely wreck your shot.